BioRadOpenSource/ish/README.md

 Next Steps:
-- Pull the C code and set up a little mini example that can dump the intermediate steps
-- Then compare against the steps in Mojo
-- Fixup Mojo
+- Add FASTQ support for recrod type
+- Add ability to set scoring matrix type (ascii, actgn, bl50, bl62)
 - Prepare some visualizations about how on earth this works.
+- Add tty detection?

+- Work on the plots outlined in obsidian

 Idea attribution:
-- SSW lib
+- SSW lib / parasail
 - BWA-Mem - stores the query vecs on the profile as well other speedups and attributions?